prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

     Returns an array of two points: the lower left and upper right corners of the bounding rectangular polygon of a geometry.
 Returns ``null`` if input geometry is empty.

+.. function:: expand_envelope(Geometry, double) -> Geometry

+    Returns the bounding rectangular polygon of a geometry, expanded by a distance.
+Empty geometries will return an empty polygon.
+Negative or NaN distances will return an error.
+Positive infinity distances may lead to undefined results.

 .. function:: ST_ExteriorRing(Geometry) -> Geometry